Welcome to St Minver!

 St Minver is the parish church for a large and enormously popular holiday area, including all the Camel Estuary from Polzeath to Daymer Bay and on to Rock.
 It is a fine and spacious church, very well cared for, where the character of the Sunday Parish Communion, from the first moment when you walk down the lane from the Fourways pub and hear the bells cheerily ringing, is friendly and welcoming.
 The beautiful churches of St Enodoc and St Michael’s, Porthilly, are part of this parish.

 We would love to welcome you to join us!
-We need you… in the congregation, or to expand our choir, to help us build on the children’s work we have been developing, to join our bible study and/or pastoral care group, simply to worship and pray… we need hundreds of people to be the vibrant church we want to be, so please come!
+We need you… in the congregation, to join our bible study, home groups and/or pastoral care group, simply to worship and pray… we need people to be the vibrant church we want to be, so please come!

 St Minver church is dedicated to Saint Menefreda, one of the 24 children of Brychan whom tradition holds came to Cornwall from Wales in the fifth century.
 Among her sisters were Endelienta, Mabyn and Teath to all of whom local churches or chapels were dedicated.
 These early Christian missionaries did not always make a clear break with existing religions but attempted gradually to assimilate and change the old beliefs.
 It is possible that St Minver church is built on a pagan site.
 In the oldest part of the churchyard are crude slate coffins believed to be evidence of pre-Christian burials, possibly of the same date as those evidenced on Dartmoor.